ICE-QTM/QTMtoolbox/README.md

 * pyvisa
 * pyserial

+**System environment variables**:
+If you need to manually add the Python path to the system variables (this enables you to open cmd.exe and type 'python', which is required for the QTMplot to work as a standalone application), add the following paths.
+Here, we assume that Anaconda is installed in C:\ProgramData\Anaconda3.
+- C:\ProgramData\Anaconda3
+- C:\ProgramData\Anaconda3\Scripts
+- C:\ProgramData\Anaconda3\Library
+- C:\ProgramData\Anaconda3\Library\bin
+- C:\ProgramData\Anaconda3\Library\mingw-x64\bin
+- C:\ProgramData\Anaconda3\Library\usr\bin

 ## Documentation
 A manual is supplied to help new users to setup their measurements.
 The manual also contains an overview of all instruments, functions, etc.
 * **Manual** is a PDF file containing detailed information about how to use this Toolbox.

 _The .gitignore file tells GitLab that certain files / folder should not be uploaded to this repository (such as personal configuration files) and can be ignored._